 I started off on paper but I use Balsamiq now.
 I like Balsamiq and most teachers that I learnt from using it.

-Where do I get inspirations?
+Where do I get inspiration?

 From past works and products I use, mostly.
 You’ll find them all in this book.